bmjoshi/DsTau23Mu/README.txt

 dsTreeMaker.cc ==> plugin used to produce 2016 ntuples
 ConfFile_tree_data.py ==> python config for running dsTreeMaker.cc

+Tau23MuNtupleMaker => merging classes from MuonPogNtuples and with tau3mu ( namespace containing dsTreeMaker.cpp classes created specifically for our analysis.)
+Also, trying to make code flexible for running on AOD and MiniAOD.

 *** old ROOT macros for analyzing ntuples ***